The 20 Best Light Chain Deposition Disease (LCDD) Doctors Near Me in Connecticut, US

 Offers Telehealth

-Serle Epstein is a primary care provider, practicing in Internal Medicine in Wallingford, Connecticut.
-Dr. Epstein is rated as an Advanced provider by MediFind in the treatment of Light Chain Deposition Disease (LCDD).
-His top areas of expertise are Folate Deficiency, Multiple Carboxylase Deficiency, Vitamin B12 Deficiency Anemia, and Subacute Combined Degeneration.
+Serle Epstein is a primary care provider, practicing in Internal Medicine in Madison, Connecticut.
+Dr. Epstein has been practicing medicine for over 51 years and is rated as an Advanced provider by MediFind in the treatment of Light Chain Deposition Disease (LCDD).
+His top areas of expertise are Folate Deficiency, Vitamin B12 Deficiency Anemia, Multiple Carboxylase Deficiency, and Subacute Combined Degeneration.

 Advanced in Light Chain Deposition Disease (LCDD)